curlsloth/NYU-HPC-4-newbies/README.md

 #...
 ```

-For example, your python audio-related packages may need to use the `libsndfile` (or something similar, as long as it is the same name as in the output of `module avail`) for processing audio files.
-Simply insert `module load libsndfile/intel/1.0.31` following the `module purge` in your `.s` sbatch file file as this:
+For example, if your Python packages related to audio processing require `libsndfile`, you can load it using module load `libsndfile/intel/1.0.31`.
+Insert this command after module purge in your `.sbatch` file like this:

 ```
 module purge
 module load libsndfile/intel/1.0.31
 ```

-### Can I run MATLAB script on HPC? ##

-Yes you can, and actually the setup is even easier than Python, as it usually does not involve Singularity and Conda.
-You only need to use `module` to load MATLAB.
+Yes, you can.
+Setting up MATLAB on HPC is usually easier than Python, as it typically does not involve Singularity and Conda.
+You only need to use the module command to load MATLAB.

-There are a few modifications in your `.s` sbatch file, right below the `#SBATCH` section:
+Make a few modifications in your `.sbatch` file right below the `#SBATCH` section:

 ```
 module purge